Roger Ebert: 1975–1999: Pulitzer winner

-In 1975, Ebert received the Pulitzer Prize for Criticism.
+In 1975, Ebert received the Pulitzer Prize for Criticism "For his film criticism during 1974."
 In the aftermath of his win, he was offered jobs at The New York Times and The Washington Post, but he declined them both, as he did not wish to leave Chicago.
-That same year, he and Gene Siskel of the Chicago Tribune began co-hosting a weekly film-review television show, Opening Soon at a Theater Near You, later Sneak Previews, which was locally produced by the Chicago public broadcasting station WTTW.
-The series was later picked up for national syndication on PBS.
-The duo became well known for their "thumbs up/thumbs down" reviews.
-They trademarked the phrase "Two Thumbs Up."
+That same year, he and Gene Siskel of the Chicago Tribune began co-hosting a weekly television show, Opening Soon at a Theater Near You, later Sneak Previews, which was locally produced by the Chicago public broadcasting station WTTW.
+The duo became famous for their "thumbs up/thumbs down" reviews.
+They trademarked the phrase "Two Thumbs Up".

-In 1982, they moved from PBS to launch a similar syndicated commercial television show, At the Movies With Gene Siskel & Roger Ebert.
+In 1982, they moved from PBS to launch a similar syndicated commercial television show, At the Movies with Gene Siskel & Roger Ebert.
 In 1986, they again moved the show to new ownership, creating Siskel & Ebert & the Movies through Buena Vista Television, part of the Walt Disney Company.
 Ebert and Siskel made many appearances on late night talk shows, appearing on The Late Show with David Letterman sixteen times and The Tonight Show Starring Johnny Carson fifteen times.
 They also appeared together on The Oprah Winfrey Show, The Arsenio Hall Show, The Howard Stern Show, The Tonight Show with Jay Leno and Late Night with Conan O'Brien.